A NOTE FROM THE CEO/PRESIDENT

 In this brochure are sponsorship levels and information on our current and upcoming initiatives.
-Please consider partnering with the Pax Center to help LaPorte County be well-fed and well-loved.
+Please consider partnering with the Pax Center in 2020 to help LaPorte County be well-fed and well-loved.

 THE PAX CENTER

-The food pantry operates so that no one has to worry about his or her next meal.
-We distribute groceries to 1,100-1,300 LaPorte County residents in need each month.
-Instead of being handed a box of food, participants are greeted by a friendly and helpful staff while being allowed to choose their own groceries from overflowing shelves.
+The food pantry exists so that nobody in LaPorte County has to worry about his or her next meal.
+The Pax Center distributes groceries to 900-1,100 LaPorte County residents each month.
+Instead of being handed a standard box of food, food pantry participants are greeted by a friendly and helpful staff while being allowed to choose their own groceries from overflowing shelves.
+Thanks to the help of generous community partners, the Pax Center can provide fresh fruits and vegetables to each visitor as well.

 The table is an extension of the family.
 We gather around it.
 Laugh and talk around it.
 And eat around it.
 To foster familiar experiences in the LaPorte community, the Pax Center hosts two weekly community meals.
 Each meal has a salad, main course, and dessert.
 Everyone is welcome because, at the Pax Center, everyone is family.